MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 The [Azure Storage account](/azure/storage/common/storage-account-overview) in the SOC subscription hosts the disk snapshots in a container configured with *Legal Hold* policy as Azure immutable blob storage.
 Immutable blob storage stores business-critical data objects in a *Write Once, Read Many* (WORM) state, which makes the data nonerasable and uneditable for a user-specified interval.

-[Secure transfer](/azure/storage/common/storage-require-secure-transfer) and [firewall](/azure/storage/common/storage-network-security?tabs=azure-portal#grant-access-from-a-virtual-network) are both enabled.
+Ensure that [Secure transfer](/azure/storage/common/storage-require-secure-transfer) and [Storage firewall](/azure/storage/common/storage-network-security?tabs=azure-portal#grant-access-from-a-virtual-network) are both enabled.
 Firewall grants access only from the SOC Virtual Network.

-The Storage account also hosts an [Azure file share](/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal) used as a temporary repository for calculating the snapshot's hash value.
+The storage account also hosts an [Azure file share](/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal) used as a temporary repository for calculating the snapshot's hash value.

 ### Azure Key Vault

-The SOC subscription has its own [Azure Key Vault](https://azure.microsoft.com/services/key-vault), which hosts a copy of the BEK that Azure Disk Encryption (ADE) uses to protect the target virtual machine.
+The SOC subscription has its own [Key Vault](https://azure.microsoft.com/services/key-vault), which hosts a copy of the BEK that Azure Disk Encryption (ADE) uses to protect the target virtual machine.
 The primary copy is kept in the key vault used by the target virtual machine, so that virtual machine can continue normal operation.

 The SOC key vault also contains the hash values of disk snapshots calculated by the Hybrid Worker during the capture operations.

-The [firewall](/azure/key-vault/general/network-security#key-vault-firewall-enabled-virtual-networks---dynamic-ips) is enabled on the key vault.
+Ensure the [firewall](/azure/key-vault/general/network-security#key-vault-firewall-enabled-virtual-networks---dynamic-ips) is enabled on the key vault.
 It's configured to grant access only from the SOC Virtual Network.

 ### Log Analytics